cajun-code/game_dev_ruby_book/tic_tac_toe.rst

 -------------------
 ::

   Create a console program that can interactively play the game of Tic-Tac-Toe against a human player.

 .. image:: images/tic-tac-toe.png

 I always like starting with a general problem of what needs to be built.
 Lets break down what is in a tic-tac-toe game.
-Frist thing I think of is the board.
+First thing I think of is the board.
 This board is a 3 x 3 grid which gives us 9 cells to deal with.
-A player takes turn placeing there marker in one of the cells on the board.
+A player takes turn placing there marker in one of the cells on the board.
 The marker is usually an "X" or an "O".

 .. image:: images/ttt_uml.png

 ..
-Create a program that can interactively play the game of Tic-Tac-Toe against a human player and never lose.
+Create a program that can interactively play the game of Tic-Tac-Toe
+.. against a human player and never lose.

 Create a Project
 -----------------